neelsmith/latin101/docs/syllabus/organization/index.md

 ## Textbook

-The fall semester course is organized in four modules centered on four major ideas about the ancient Greek language.
-On our course website, each module identifies concrete objectives that will help you achieve the broader course goals summarized above.
+The fall semester course is organized in three units.
+On our course website, each unit identifies concrete objectives that will help you achieve the broader course goals summarized above.
+The three units correspond closely to the first three units of the online textbook we are revising for this year's course.
+You can always find a current on-line version at [https://lingualatina.github.io/textbook/](https://lingualatina.github.io/textbook/).

-The four modules correspond closely to modules 1-4 in the textbook we will be using, which you can purchase directly from the Classics Department office.
-The text will be available this fall in two installments:  packet 1 will be available the first week of classes; packet 2 will be available after fall break.
-In addition, you can always find a current on-line version at [https://hellenike.github.io/textbook/](https://hellenike.github.io/textbook/), and can always download a current PDF of the textbook from [https://github.com/hellenike/textbook/raw/main/pdf/hellenike.pdf](https://github.com/hellenike/textbook/raw/main/pdf/hellenike.pdf).

-After introducing features of the ancient Greek language, each module of the textbook includes reading that connects the topics you are studying to contemporary experience, and concludes with a reading selection from an authentic ancient text.
-This year, our reading selections will be drawn from a defense speech composed by the orator Lysias in a murder trial.
+In addition to introducing new features of Latin, each unit will include reading that connects the topics you are studying to contemporary experience, and will conclude with a reading selection from an authentic ancient text.
+This year, our reading selections will be drawn from a mythological handbook attributed to Gaius Julius Hyginus.

-Read sections 1 ("Hellênikê / ἑλληνική: an open-source introduction to ancient Greek") and 2 ("About this textbook") of the textbook to learn more about how the textbook is organized.

-The textbook also has an accompanying youtube channel and playlist at [https://www.youtube.com/playlist?list=PLhhpSgbqjgokrwa4HmReaGEptvqURz6Ns](https://www.youtube.com/playlist?list=PLhhpSgbqjgokrwa4HmReaGEptvqURz6Ns).
+The textbook also has an accompanying youtube channel and playlist at [https://www.youtube.com/channel/UCyA2aidE3BiD3idsxrJr5Hg/videos](https://www.youtube.com/channel/UCyA2aidE3BiD3idsxrJr5Hg/videos).

+.

 ## Technologies and mechanics of submitting assignments

+We will use three technologies for managing course material this year.

-All course material will be available on the course web site at [https://neelsmith.github.io/greek101/](https://neelsmith.github.io/greek101/).
-You can use Canvas to submit written assignments, and to review your progress in completing graded assignments.
+1. All course material will be available on the **course web site** at [https://neelsmith.github.io/latin101/](https://neelsmith.github.io/latin101/).
+2. Grades will be recorded in **Canvas**.
+You can check Canvas to review your progress in completing graded assignments.

-Written assignments should be written clearly and legibly in dark pencil on paper.
-You can submit the assignments directly to Canvas if you have the Canvas Student app on a cell phone.
-If you do not have access to the Canvas Student app on a phone, please get in touch with me, and we can make arrangements for submitting your homework on paper.
-If you have technical problems submitting an assignment, please get in touch with Educational Technology Services and ask for help.
+3. [**Github**](https://github.com/) is the world's most widely used service for hosting projects with *version control* -- that is, tracking drafts and modifications to documents.
+We'll use github to collaborate on drafts of your class preparation and portfolio assignments.
+Every github repository also includes the option of hosting a free web site on `github.io`, so you'll have the choice of sharing your entire portfolio or selections from it on a publicly visible website.
+This can be valuable beyond Latin 101:  many employers now are accustomed to finding a link to a github site as a standard part of job applications.